ebensteinLab/Irys-data-analysis/README.md

 2. BED file of alignment regions of molecules.

    **Note** that in **older versions** of the script, to get a BED file of **all** aligned molecules, you had to run the script twice, once for each channel, then merge the files using the _Merge two molecule regions BED files_ script.
-This step is **no longer needed** when running script versions from 5/19 or older.
+This step is **no longer needed** when running script versions from 5/19 or newer.

 **Usage:**
 ```